 He also said referring to the 6 "Category A bioterrorism agents" (anthrax, smallpox, plague, botulism, tularemia and viral hemorrhagic fevers, including among others the Ebola and Marburg virus) "Every one of these agents has been weaponized by the U.S. or the Soviets or both.
 Each one of them is known to have been aerosolized, and each has a high morbidity rate and mortality rate."

-As a part of the famous arms race during the cold war both the US and the Soviet Union armies have been conducting many researches on several pathogens with a potential to be used as biological weapons.
+As a part of the infamous arms race during the cold war both the US and the Soviet Union armies have been conducting extensive research on several pathogens with a potential to be used as biological weapons.
 During this era, the US accumulated plague for its arsenal but feared to use it, partly due to the acknowledgement they won't be able to control its spread once it is out.
 We don’t have these boundaries, because we are not trying to infect only a specific part of the human population.

-Both the US and the Soviet Union (especially the Soviet Union) developed means of weaponizing pneumonic plague.
+Both the US and the Soviet Union (especially the latter) developed means of weaponizing pneumonic plague.
 This type of plague is a rapidly fatal disease (nearly 100% fatality rate if not treated within 24 hours of onset of symptoms), highly contagious and airborne (can spread from person to person through the air).

 The CDC wrote: "Why are we concerned about pneumonic plague as a bioweapon?

 Yersinia pestis used in an aerosol attack could cause cases of the pneumonic form of plague...
 Because of the delay between being exposed to the bacteria and becoming sick, people could travel over a large area before becoming contagious and possibly infecting others.
 Controlling the disease would then be more difficult.

 A bioweapon carrying Y. pestis is possible because the bacterium occurs in nature and could be isolated and grown in quantity in a laboratory"